Growth of the Wang-Casati-Prosen counter in an integrable billiard: Constructing an unbounded subsequence of the counter trajectory, for an irrational rotation

 In summary, we have shown that all irrationals $\sigma=[0; a_1, a_2, \dots] \in (0,1)$ for which the sequence of elements $(a_n)$ has {\em{odd parity}} satisfy the hypotheses of Theorem \ref{thm_main}.

-\begin{proof}[Proof of Theorem \ref{thm_main}] Let $\sigma \in (0,1)$ as in Theorem \ref{thm_main}.
+\begin{proof}[Proof of Theorem \ref{thm_main}] Let $\sigma \in (0,1)$.
 Observe that since both conditions (a) and (b) are assumed to only hold along some {\em{sub}}sequence $(n_m)_{m \in \mathbb{N}}$ of $2\mathbb{N}$, possibly passing to a sub-subsequence one may replace hypothesis (a) with